jhogan/core/README.md

 Now the test runs even faster.

+<a href="hacking-debugger"></a>
 ## Dropping into the debugger
-If the test reports exceptions, you can rerun the tests and cause test to break on those exceptions.
+If the test reports exceptions, you can rerun the tests and cause the test to break on those exceptions.
 This is an extremely important technique to know because it makes development so much faster.
 All you have to do is pass in the `-b` flag.

-    ./testproduct.py test_product.it_updates -T -b
+    ./testproduct.py test_product.it_updates -b

-If there is an exception, you will be dropped into the PDB debugger.
-At that point, you will be able to get the values of any variable, step in, out of, and over lines of code, print a stack trace, jump to different lines of code, etc. If you don't know how to use PDB you can find a reference [here](https://docs.python.org/3/library/pdb.html#debugger-commands).
+When the exception is encountered, you will be dropped into the PDB debugger at the line that caused the exception.
+From there, you will be able to get the values of any variable, step in, out of, and over lines of code, print a stack trace, jump to different lines of code, etc. If you don't know how to use PDB you can find a reference [here](https://docs.python.org/3/library/pdb.html#debugger-commands).

 You can also set breakpoints in the code.
 This is typically done by